TritonsCS/TritonBot/README.md

 </div>
 <br/>

 ### Features
-- User verification command
+- [X] User verification - New members are required to verify using their ctcLinkId and birth date (See [Disclaimer](https://github.com/devPesto/TritonBot/edit/master/README.md#disclaimer) below)
-- XY problem command
+- [X] XY problem - Educate people on how to ask better questions

-### TODO
-- Event/meeting planner
+- [ ] Event/meeting planner - Plan group study sessions/meetings
-- Ordering a pizza!
+- [ ] Pizza Orders - Order pizzas based on how many people plan to show up to in-person meetings
-- Class notifications
+- [ ] Class notifications - Notify people based

+### Disclaimer
+Although this bot collects data used to verify students, this data is disposed after use and not stored in any way, shape or form in accordance with to Discord's TOS.
+See [Discord's Developer Terms of Service](https://discord.com/developers/docs/policies-and-agreements/developer-terms-of-service) for more information.

 ### LICENSE
 This project is licensed under the [MIT](https://opensource.org/license/mit/) License